 We spent about two hours checking things out and barely skimmed the surface.
 Admission is $15 for adults and $7 for children six and up.

-6. Hill Country Science Mill
+6. Science Mill in Johnson City

 It took us about four hours to thoroughly explore and make a pit stop for some eats at Lady Bird Lane Café, which has delicious, fresh organic food.
 Science Mill admission is $10 for adults, and $8.50 for kids 3-18.
+The Science Mill also offers half-price discounts to active duty and retired military members (must have proper ID, includes up to three family members.)

 This tiny town – seriously, so tiny that you’ll miss it if you blink – was established as a trading post in 1849.
 Luckenbach has a general store and post office, a bar and an old dance hall.
 My husband and I love relaxing under the 500-year-old oak trees, listening to live music, and enjoying a cold drink while our kids run around and burn off energy, which there’s plenty of room for them to do.
+Luckenbach is close enough to Fredericksburg that I'm including it on my list of things to do in Fredericksburg Texas with kids.